-Effective organisations can be compared to a modern vehicle – it has many parts, some moving and others static.
-Yet, all parts have beeen put together in a system, to deliver a certain: amount of horse-power, comfort, specific niche like ‘4×4′ off road, town runner, or heavy goods career.
-Every part in a vehicles’ system has a role it plays in making the vehicle meet its niche-standard.
+Effective organizations can be compared to a modern vehicle – it has many parts, some moving and others static.
+Yet, all parts have been put together in a system, to deliver a certain: amount of horse-power, comfort, specific niche like ‘4×4′ off road, town runner, or heavy goods carrier.
+Every part of a vehicles’ system has a role it plays in making the vehicle meet its niche-standard.

-Strategy is a fascinating art, whose success depends a lot on how EFFECTIVENESS is delivered in organisations
+Strategy is a fascinating art, whose success depends on how EFFECTIVENESS is delivered in organizations

 Last week we shared how individuals can make their 2017 resolutions more feasible.
 This week’s blog switches attention to the organization.
 Should organizations, like human beings, make new year resolutions?
 After all, an organization, if run well, will either have… Read More ›

 Merry Christmas to you all from Nakabugu in Uganda!
 So, we concluded blog series 1, the ‘false dichotomy – employees running personal micro-enterprises’ with a question: What fails private micro-enterprises in Uganda?
 On this 25th Day of December 2016, and… Read More ›